alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

-Task 1: Achieved.the device reads light level using the LDR and temperature and pressure using the BMP.
+Task 1 (Ryan): Achieved.The device reads light level using the LDR and temperature and pressure using the BMP.
     All the data is encapsulated in Sampling.hpp file.
 The private data includes a structure with the three samples.
 In private, there is also included the AnalogIn for the LDR, the EnvSensor to use the environmental sensor and a sample counter to count the samples measured.
 In public, a char which will